open-autonomy/escort/specification/V1/EscortPositionUpdateV1.md

 | --- | --- | --- |
 | `FMS` | Escort activation (immediately after sending `ActivateEscortRequestV1`) and every 1 s while active | AHS to forward/update internal AV state used for protection zone maintenance |

-> [!IMPORTANT]
-> FMS SHALL begin sending `EscortPositionUpdateV1` messages immediately after transmitting an `ActivateEscortRequestV1` (shall NOT wait for any `ActivateEscortResponseV1`).
->
-> If more than 2 consecutive `EscortPositionUpdateV1` messages are missed (configurable), AVs MAY expand protection margins or fail-safe according to site request.

 ## Message Attributes

 The `EscortPositionUpdateV1` payload object contains the following properties (top-level message header fields such as `Protocol`, `Version`, `Timestamp`, `EquipmentIds`, and `EscorterId` are defined in `MessageHeader.md`).